 iii.
 Employees scheduled to work on campus but only need to go into the office part of the week are eligible for emergency pay for the time worked on campus.

 Employees are paid regular pay for days they telecommute.
 If unable to Telecommute, employees may be eligible to receive CSU paid administrative leave policy, state or federal law, or use accrued leave balances.

 The Emergency Pay Form is now available on DocuSign and in PDF format.
 The Emergency Pay Form must be submitted to the Human Resources Payroll Office (ADM 252) by the 5th of the following month.
-This form can be initiate by Employee, the Direct Supervisor or Department Payroll Liaison.
+This form can be initiated by Employee, the Direct Supervisor, or Department Payroll Liaison.

 Yes.
 Employees who are 65 and older or who have a chronic health condition and who are unable to work remotely will be placed on paid administrative leave during this time.

 Temporary Paid Administrative Leave must be approved by an employee’s Appropriate Administrator.